Chanda Bell

 Chanda Bell is an American author living in Atlanta, Georgia.

-Early life and Professional career
+Early life and professional career

-In 2004, she collaborated with her mother, Carol Aebersold, on a book about their family custom of having a Scout Elf.
+In 2004, she collaborated with her mother, Carol Aebersold, on a book published in 2005 about their family custom of having a Scout Elf.

-She is author of The Elf on the Shelf: A Christmas Tradition, Extraordinary Noorah: Santa’s Magical Arctic Fox.
-The Elf on the Shelf's Night Before Christmas and Elf Pets: A Reindeer Tradition.
+Aside from co-authoring The Elf on the Shelf: A Christmas Tradition, she wrote Extraordinary Noorah: Santa’s Magical Arctic Fox, The Elf on the Shelf's Night Before Christmas and Elf Pets: A Reindeer Tradition.

-In addition to co-authoring The Elf on the Shelf: A Christmas Tradition with her mother, Chanda Bell is co-CEO of CCA and B, LLC dba The Lumistella Company as of 2005.
+Chanda Bell is also co-CEO of CCA and B, LLC dba The Lumistella Company as of 2005.

 In 2017, Bell co-founded Scout Elf Productions(TM).